 Richard-Wagner-Str.
 39, Neustadt-Süd, 50674 Cologne

-This hostel is spectacular!
-There is so many fun things to do, on Wednesday evening there is an event called Mundolingo where it’s easy to meet people from all over the world.
+Hostel die Wohngemeinschaft is spectacular!
+There are so many fun things to do – for example, on Wednesday evening there is an event called Mundolingo where it’s easy to meet people from all over the world.
 Each room is different and the bar downstairs is great to start your night of partying.
-Everyone is friendly, the hostel is close to the center and the value is incredible, you definitely get your money’s worth here!
+Everyone is friendly, the hostel is close to the center and the value is incredible.
+No doubt, you definitely get your money’s worth here!

 Excelsior Hotel Ernst am Dom